 How To Cook Overnight Oats

-Overnight oats are prepared without cooking.
-Instead, rolled oats are mixed with liquid (usually milk, water or yogurt, or some combination of both) and other ingredients for taste.
+Overnight is prepared without cooking.
+Instead, they are mixed with liquid (usually milk, water or yogurt, or some combination of both) and other ingredients for taste.
 The oats soak in the refrigerator overnight.

 - Use old-fashioned rolled oats.
-Old-fashioned rolled oats have the perfect texture for overnight oats, whereas instant oats may result in a soggy mixture.
+They have the perfect texture, whereas instant oats may result in a soggy mixture.

-- Mix the oats with your favorite milk or yogurt.
-These can be dairy or plant-based.
-It is possible to make overnight oats with just milk and skip the yogurt, but if you want the classic creamy texture of overnight oats, the yogurt will help accomplish this.
+- Mix them with your favorite milk or yogurt.
+These can be dairy, or plant based.
+It is possible to make them with just milk and skip the yogurt, but if you want the classic creamy texture, the yogurt will help accomplish this.

 - The right ratio of liquid to oats.
-You’ll need adding the right ratios of ingredients to avoid drying out the oats.
+You’ll need adding the right ratios of ingredients to avoid drying out the mixture.
 Most people add a 1:1 ratio.
 Some people feel a liquid to oats ratio of 2:1 is more ideal for a creamier result.
-I use a 2:1 ratio.
+I also prefer using a 2:1 ratio.

 - Add your desired flavorings.
-Many people choose to mix in fruit, seeds, sweeteners and spices to give the oats more taste.
+Many people choose to mix in fruit, seeds, sweeteners and spices to give them more taste.

-- Store the overnight oats in a sealed container in the refrigerator.
+- Store them in a sealed container in the refrigerator.
 Mason jars with lids or plastic containers with tight seals are ideal for storing.

 It’s possible to get creative with your mix-ins and toppings as well.
 However, if you’re on a diet or trying to reduce your sugar intake, you’ll want to be sure to omit the syrups, artificial sweeteners and other high-calorie toppings.

-The calories can up quickly, especially since overnight oats have more calories to begin with.
+The calories can up quickly, especially since they have more calories to begin with.

 Preparation Tips for Oatmeal

-Oatmeal is cooked before eating.
-Here are some tips to get you started on preparing oatmeal:
+Here are some tips to get you started on preparing them:

-- Oatmeal can be cooked on the stovetop or in the microwave.
-The method you choose will depend on your preference and how much time you have in the mornings.
+- It can be cooked on the stovetop or in the microwave.
+The method you choose will depend on your preference and how much time you have for breakfast.

-- Monitor the oatmeal to avoid burning.
-You’ll have to keep an eye on your oats as they’re cooking so the mixture isn’t ruined.
-You should also avoid using high heat and instead use low-medium heat to cook the oats gradually.
+- Monitor them to avoid burning.
+You’ll have to keep an eye on it as they’re cooking so the mixture isn’t ruined.
+You should also avoid using high heat and instead use low-medium heat to cook them gradually.

 - Ensure you’ve added enough liquid.
-Dry oatmeal can congeal after cooling, resulting in an undesirable texture.
-Using enough milk with the oats will keep them smooth and creamy.
+A dry result can congeal after cooling, resulting in an undesirable texture.
+Using enough milk will keep them smooth and creamy.

-- Add your toppings after the oatmeal has cooled.
-Unlike overnight oats where it’s usually safe to mix in your toppings right away, you’ll have to wait for the oatmeal to cool a bit before adding any ingredients.
+- Add your toppings after it has cooled.
+Wait for it to cool a bit before adding any ingredients.
 This is to prevent the toppings from cooking, burning or losing their texture and taste.